Skip to content

 Why Should You Visit the Bay of Islands?

 Pack your backpack, and let’s taste these natural bites.
-You will don’t need the fortune to head to this place.
-Beautiful beaches, most amazing islands, and green spaces drenched in the mountains; here, you will get access to the most popular attractions in New Zealand.
+You don’t need the fortune to head to this place.
+Beautiful beaches, the most amazing islands, and green spaces drenched in the mountains; here, you will get access to the most popular attractions in New Zealand.
 It’s said that if you only have time for one thing in New Zealand, it should be the Bay of Islands.

 The Bay of Islands, with its 144 islands, is an ideal location for the greatest watersports.
 If you’re lucky enough to spot dolphins in the ocean, you can swim with them and take some of the best images you’ve ever seen.